What Is the Difference Between a Misdemeanor and a Felony?

 All crimes are considered serious in North Carolina.
 However, some offenses are more severe than others.
 These crimes are known as felonies, while less severe criminal acts are classified as misdemeanors.
 Keep reading to learn more about the differences between misdemeanors and felonies.

-If you’ve been charged with a crime, it is in your best interest to consult a highly skilled Charlotte criminal defense lawyer at Randall & Stump, PLLC.
+If you’ve been charged with a crime, it is in your best interest to consult a highly skilled Charlotte criminal defense lawyer at Randall & Stump, Criminal Defense Attorneys.
 We may be able to improve your situation through a solid defense strategy.
 Call us at (980) 237-4579 today, or reach out via the online contact form to schedule a free and confidential case consultation.

 What is a Misdemeanor?

 In North Carolina, misdemeanors are divided into four categories, depending on offense and severity of your alleged actions.
 In the state, these crimes are classified as follows:

 - Class A1 – The most serious misdemeanor crimes you may be charged with are class A1 misdemeanors.
 Examples include child abuse, sexual battery, and assault with a deadly weapon.

 - Class 1 – Larceny (when the stolen items are worth less than $1,000) is considered a class 1 misdemeanor.

 - Class 2 – Disorderly conduct, simple assault, and reckless driving are classified as class 2 misdemeanors.

 - Class 3 – Class 3 misdemeanors are the least serious misdemeanor offenses in North Carolina.
 Simple possession of marijuana is a class 3 misdemeanor.

 If you are charged with a misdemeanor in a state court, you can expect your case to go through the district court system.
 In district court, if your case goes to trial, a judge, not a jury, will decide your case.